Works Cited

 To generate the initial structure and content of some pages, only later to be paraphrased, overwritten, or changed entirely during the writing process

-To generate examples of rhetorical concepts, many of which have also been revised, replaced, or rewritten.
+To generate numerous examples of rhetorical concepts, some of which have also been revised, replaced, or rewritten, while others remain the original language of ChatGPT.

-Even though every page in this guide has been revised and edited multiple times, there may still be instances of generative AI language present.
+Even though this guide has been revised and edited multiple times, it is highly likely that generative AI language is still present.
 As such, please keep in mind that this website is meant to be a free, open-source, public domain teaching tool.
-It is not intended to be sold, copyrighted, published in any other form, or used to receive tenure.
+It is not intended to be sold, copyrighted, published in any other form, or used for monetary gain.

-The Shanafelt Rhetoric Guide was two years in the making and represents over a hundred hours of work.
+The Shanafelt Rhetoric Guide was three years in the making and represents hundreds of hours of work.
 It is my sincere hope that it will serve numerous educators and students for years to come.
-It was created with the purest intentions to help teachers teach and to help students learn. - Colin Shanafelt
+It was created with the purest intentions to help teachers teach and students learn. - Colin Shanafelt